leenrichards/myFlix-client/README.md

 # myFlix Client

-This the front-end of the myFlix application.
+This client the front-end of the myFlix application.
 It provide users with access to information about different movies, directors, actors and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Link to hosted version of the app